Give feedback

 Start by subtracting the units.
 There are five units to subtract.
 Next, subtract the three tens.

-Often when subtracting, you may be subtracting some units only for example, but will have to change the tens value.
-This can be true of any place value: you may be subtracting thousands, but have to change the tens of thousands value.
+When subtracting, you may often be just subtracting units but have to change the tens digit too.
+This may be true of any place value: you could be subtracting thousands, but have to change the tens of thousands value.

 Calculate

-Notice that when subtracting the tens, you have changed the hundreds unit.
-This is because you subtracted to go below in the tens column.
-Thus
+Notice that when subtracting the tens, you have changed the hundreds digit.
+This is because you subtracted to go below 00 in the tens column.
+So,

 Exercises